Improving Lemon Water

 For diabetes specifically, curcumin supplementation has been found to decrease glucose levels and increase insulin sensitivity (here) and HbA1c (here) in rats with induced diabetes that is equivalent to T1D.
 Moreover, this study conducted on Type 2 diabetics. found that taking 2 grams of turmeric daily for 4 weeks reduced measures of fasting glucose, HbA1c, antioxidant status and inflammation (as measured by high-sensitivity CRP).
 It was also found to improve measures of HDL and LDL cholesterol, plus the LDL/HDL ratio.
 In other words, this stuff is good for me!!

-Black Pepper: Increasing the Bioavailability of Curcumin
+Black Pepper: Increasing The Bioavailability Of Curcumin

 healing curing type 1 diabetes naturallyA problem that people can have with taking curcumin is that you need to take a large of amount of turmeric to absorb even a small dose of curcumin since it makes up such a small part of the root.
 This can lead to stomach upsets for some.
 Furthermore, curcumin is known for its blood-thinning properties.
 Therefore, large doses could cause problems with blood coagulation for some (thankfully, this is not a concern for me as I have the opposite situation in my blood – it clots too much!).
 Is there a way to increase the absorption of curcumin in the body?
 Yes… Black pepper!